Evolution and determinants of firm-level systemic risk in local production networks: Results

 \subsection{Evolution of Economic Systemic Risk of firms}

 To assess how firm-level systemic risk evolves throughout the years, we compute the \emph{Economic Systemic Risk Index} (ESRI) \cite{diem2022quantifying} of all firms in each yearly network.
-In a nutshell, the systemic risk of a firm is computed by removing it from the network and iteratively propagating the upstream (demand) and downstream (supply) shock to connected firms in the production network, which respectively occur when a customer stops buying a product and when a supplier stops selling a product.
-The ESRI of the firm then corresponds to the overall output reduction of the network due to its failure (see Methods for more details on the ESRI computation, and Supplementary Materials \ref{si:esri-degs} and \ref{si:esri-strengths} for how ESRI relates to the firm's degree and strength values).
+In a nutshell, the systemic risk of a firm is computed by removing it from the network and iteratively propagating the upstream (demand) and downstream (supply) shock to connected firms in the production network, which respectively occur when a customer reduces purchases and a supplier reduces provision for a product.
+The ESRI of the firm, then, corresponds to the overall output reduction of the economy due to its failure (see Methods for more details on the ESRI methodology, Supplementary Materials S26 for details on how the simulations were carried out, and Supplementary Materials S5 and S6 for how ESRI relates to firm's degree and strength values).

-We first consider the time series of average and total ESRI values of all firms for each year (Figure \ref{fig1}D).
+We first consider the time series of average and total ESRI values of all firms, for each year (Figure \ref{fig1}D).
 The decreasing trend of the average ESRI is tied to the decreasing network density, which implies relatively less connections and thus fewer shock propagation channels.
 On the other hand, the growing trend of the total ESRI sum mirrors the growth in number of nodes of the yearly networks.
-We then focus on the evolution of single-firm ESRI values, to understand whether they are stable or vary over years (despite firms frequently rewire their connections \cite{reisch2025rewiring}).
-By computing the Pearson correlation coefficient of firm-level values for each pair of years, we find strong consistency of ESRI over time (Figure \ref{fig1}G), even when the network structure changes considerably from year 2017 to 2018.
-However, the drop in correlation observed from 2019 to 2020 suggests that COVID brought about deep network changes that influenced firms' potential impact on the economy (for further insights into yearly ESRI correlations for upstream and downstream values separately, refer to Supplementary Materials \ref{si:corr_matrices}).
+We then focus on the evolution of single-firm ESRI values, to understand whether they are stable or vary over years -- despite firms frequently rewiring their connections \cite{reisch2025rewiring}.
+By computing the Pearson correlation coefficient of firm-level values for each pair of years, we find strong consistency of ESRI over time (Figure \ref{fig1}G), even when the network structure changes considerably from 2017 to 2018.
+However, the drop in correlation observed from 2019 to 2020 indicates that the Covid-19 pandemic brought about deep network changes that influenced firms' potential impact on the economy (for further insights into yearly ESRI correlations for upstream and downstream values separately, refer to Supplementary Materials S7; for correlation matrices of node centrality measures, see Supplementary Materials S8 -- interestingly, none of them reproduce the structural breaks of ESRI correlations).